anxkhn/nodejs-weather-app/README.md

 npm install
 ```

-4. Replace 'YOUR_API_KEY' in index.js with your OpenWeatherMap API key.
+4. Replace 'YOUR_API_KEY' in index.js with your OpenWeatherMap API key. (have already embedded for this project, feel free to change if rate limit is exceeded.)

 ## Usage